ProGNOMmers/ruby-rails-documentation/README.md

   </tr>
 </table>

 New versions will be added as soon as a new Ruby or Ruby on Rails version will be released.
-If I forget to add them, just open an issue and I will do it ;-)
+If I forget to add them, just open an issue ;-)

-## Location
+## Local copy

-The documentations are available online [here](http://mdesantis.github.io/ruby-rails-documentation/).
 If you want a local copy, just clone the gh-pages branch: `git clone git://github.com/mdesantis/ruby-rails-documentation.git -b gh-pages`

 ## Differences between the official documentations and this one

-This one sets the rdoc `--all` option, which by default documents private methods too.
+This one has the rdoc `--all` option setting enabled, which documents private methods too.
 I like the documentation to contain as many informations as possible.

 ## Generating the docs

-I used some customized versions of [sdoc](https://github.com/mdesantis/sdoc/tree/ruby-rails-documentation) and [Rails](https://github.com/mdesantis/rails/tree/ruby-rails-documentation).
+I used some custom versions of [sdoc](https://github.com/mdesantis/sdoc/tree/ruby-rails-documentation) and [Ruby on Rails](https://github.com/mdesantis/rails/tree/ruby-rails-documentation).

 If you want to generate the documentation by yourself you can follow the procedure below (prerequisites: curl, tar, git, ruby):